ClickHouse/ClickHouse/docs/en/interfaces/cli.md

 clickhouse-client "clickhouse://user_name@"
 ```

-Connect to localhost using email user name.
-Symbol '@' is percent encoded to '%40'.
+Connect to localhost using email as the user name. `@` symbol is percent encoded to `%40`.

 ``` bash
 clickhouse-client "clickhouse://some_user%40some_mail.com@localhost:9000"